IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 FRE | IRC | Federal Tax Procedure | Ethics | Tax Court Rules & Procedure | Case Law

-• Weekend remote study programmed for busy CPAs and EAs.
+• Our weekend remote study programmed is designed for busy CPAs and EAs and is rated as the nation's top Tax Bar Prep Program.
 Prepare to pass the upcoming 2027 Tax Bar Examination, administered online by ExamSoft in November 2027.
-Meet virtually with observers and practitioners who know the IRC, the Tax Court Rules and courtroom procedure.
+Meet virtually with the nation's top observers and practitioners of Federal Tax Litigation and U.S. Tax Court Trial Practice, who know the IRC, the Tax Court Rules and courtroom procedure.
 Access a digital study platform that utilizes A.I.
-(Tax Law Library) that instructs and presents tested subjects that appeared on previous tax bar exams.
+(Self-Instructive Tax Law Library) that instructs and presents tested subjects that appeared on previous Tax Bar Exams.

 When do the classes meet?

-• Meet on Saturday mornings and afternoons for one-to-3-hour remote, audio - video discussions.
+• Meet on Saturday mornings and afternoons for 2-3-hour remote audio-video discussions.

 What do we cover?

-• Delve into federal tax procedure and the IRC.
+• Delve into Federal Tax Procedure and the IRC.
 Review precedential Tax Court cases and read published opinions.
-Learn the Federal evidentiary rules that are applied in Tax Court as well as the substantive tax laws.
+Learn the Federal evidentiary rules that are applied in Tax Court as well as the substantive Tax Laws.
 Discover the ethical rules of professional conduct and how they apply to United States Tax Court Practitioners.
-Memorize the Tax Court rules of practice and procedure and review partnership, corporation, trust, estate and gift tax - all of which is reinforced when you volunteer and engage in pro bono student practice in U.S. Tax Court via remote and in-person proceedings (Hawai'i Tax Court component).
+Memorize the Tax Court Rules of Practice and Procedure and review partnership, corporation, trust, estate and gift tax - all of which is reinforced when you engage in pro bono student practice at Honolulu U.S. Tax Court via remote and in-person proceedings (Honolulu U.S. Tax Court student practice component).
 Learn-by-doing!

 Pro Bono Training & trial Practice | Paid Stipend

-• Tax Bar Prep applicants participate remotely and in-person in our cooperative Pro Bono Program at the free tax clinic we support.
-Bar applicants-U.S. Tax Court apprentices include newly-admitted United States Tax Court Practitioners who have been FBI-vetted and received or are awaiting U.S. Tax Court approval to practice under an assigned bar registration number.
-All serve or assist as U.S. Tax Court pro bono student representatives and are authorized to work under the supervision of our Chief Tax Litigation Counsel to help low-income and non-income qualifying taxpayers who have docketed cases posted to the U.S. Tax Court calendar.
+• Tax Bar Prep applicants participate remotely and in-person in our cooperative legal education Pro Bono Program at the Free Tax Clinic we support.
+Bar applicants-U.S. Tax Court apprentices include newly-admitted United States Tax Court Practitioners aka Tax Litigation Counsel who have or have not been FBI-vetted and are awaiting U.S. Tax Court instructions or approval to practice under an assigned bar registration number.
+All serve or assist as U.S. Tax Court pro bono student representatives, and are authorized to work under the supervision of our Tax Litigation Counsels and attorneys to help low-income and non-income qualifying taxpayers, who have docketed cases posted to the U.S. Tax Court calendar.

-• During weekly case assessments, conferences are held where pro bono reps help to prepare POAs (Form 2848) and assist taxpayers who need guidance to fill out online Petitions.
-In specific instances, petitions are prepared by Counsel.
-Pro bono reps conduct research and perform case analyses under the direction of the Educational Coordinator of the Tax n Litigation Clinic.
-Where non-qualifying clients who surpass the low-income threshold offer to pay a low-cost fee for legal services, legal practitioners participating in the free tax clinic referral program, may offer a quote and/or perform certain services, or where members of the Tax Litigation Clinic perform services that assist in their case, a small stipend (1099) may be paid (cooperative education) to allow student-practitioners to recoup some of the costs for the program.
+• During weekly case assessments, audio-video conferences are held, where pro bono reps help to prepare POAs (Form 2848) and assist taxpayers who need guidance to fill-out online Petitions.
+In specific instances, petitions are prepared by Tax Litigation Counsel.
+Pro bono reps conduct research and perform case analyses under the direction of the Clinical Educational Coordinator of the Tax Litigation Clinic.
+Where non-qualifying clients who surpass the low-income threshold offer to pay a low-cost fee for legal services, legal practitioners participating in the free tax clinic referral program, may offer a quote and/or perform certain services, or where members of the Tax Litigation Clinic perform services that assist in case preparation, a small stipend (1099) may be paid (aka "cooperative education") to allow student-practitioners to to cover their expenses and recoup some of the costs for the program.

-• Work with paralegals from the IRS independent Office of Appeals and clerks of the U.S. Tax Court.
-Listen-in to Chief Counsel and Appeals' attorneys discussions where Tax Litigation Counsel attempts to negotiate settlements.
-Where settlement has not been achieved at the IRS Independent Office of Appeals, pro bono reps assist with Branerton Conference by working with paralegals and help to define terms and conditions of a stipulation and prepare for pre-trial hearings and trial.
+• Work with paralegals from the IRS Independent Office of Appeals and IRS Office of Chief Counsel.
+Listen-in to Tax Litigation Counsel and Appeals' attorney discussions where Tax Litigation Counsel attempts to negotiate settlements.
+Where settlement has not been achieved at the IRS Independent Office of Appeals, pro bono reps assist with setting up a Branerton Conference by working with paralegals and help to define terms and conditions of a stipulation, which prepares all parties for pre-trial hearings and trial.

 • Participate in pre-trial procedures and hearings.
-Learn from the perspective of both a legal and tax representative and the client.
+Learn from the perspective of both a legal and tax representative.

-• Unfortunately, those admitted as special students (short-term) may not participate as longer-term commitment is required for Tax Court procedures that may take up to one year to be heard.
+• Unfortunately, those admitted as special students (short-term) may not participate in pro bono representation as a longer-term commitment is required for Tax Court procedures that may take up to one year to be heard and adjudicated.

 *Who teaches the courses?